 What is the purpose of your standardization effort?
 Most companies focus on design and specification standards, but consider, for example, that significant resources are typically spent on the non-engineering information development and exchange.
 A company should consider what gains might be achieved by standardizing this exchange of information.
 Recall that complex project professionals who actually create the standards are working in an area of imperfect knowledge, cost constraints, limited incentives, changing relationships, and often, long-range planning with short cycled economic conditions.

 If a method or process is known to produce superior results, the decision not to standardize is a decision to accept losses.
 For example, a project delivery platform backed by Advanced Work Packaging gives a clear competitive advantage to companies who implement it properly, while moving processes and activities to the cloud has resulted in significant savings and increased efficiencies for early adopters.
 Leaders should be prepared to explain why they’ve opted for substandard performance when better alternatives are available and have proven results in parallel environments.

 4 | Choose the right venue for your standardization efforts

 The best way to ensure that your standardization effort will succeed is to carefully choose the right venue.
 The risk of conflicting interests killing the standardization effort is great, whether you’re standardizing in-house or industry-wide.
 As standardization expert Carl F. Cargill wrote:

-Many promising standardization efforts in the industry -- or within companies -- have been thwarted because the idea was put to discussion in the wrong venue.
+Many promising standardization efforts in the industry — or within companies — have been thwarted because the idea was put to the discussion in the wrong venue.
 Choose yours carefully.

 What other principles have your organization been applying to support the success of your project standardization efforts?
-Click on the feedback button on top of the page, add a comment or email us directly using the following link: Email Link
+Click on the feedback button on top of the page, add a comment or email us here.

 How T-CON™ Helps your organization’s Internal Standardization Process